backstage/demo/docs/index.md

 Current examples:

+- [Download Links](./examples/download.md): this shows how you can create a link that will cause a file to be downloaded
 - [iframe](./examples/iframe.md): this shows how you can use an iframe in your TechDocs
 - [Lists](./examples/lists.md): this showcases how to setup your lists in TechDocs
 - [Mermaid](./examples/mermaid.md): this showcases how to use Mermaid diagrams in your TechDocs